 Sometimes tooth pain can be caused by a systemic issue completely unrelated to the tooth experiencing pain.
 A good example of this is sinus inflammation or infection, which can often trigger pain in the roots of the upper molars despite there being nothing wrong with the teeth themselves.

-Given the wide range of potential causes for tooth pain, it is important to work with Dr. Dyras or Hutcheson to thoroughly examine your mouth, diagnose the issue, and develop a treatment plan to remedy it that best meets your individual needs.
+Given the wide range of potential causes for tooth pain, it is important to work with Dr. Dyras to thoroughly examine your mouth, diagnose the issue, and develop a treatment plan to remedy it that best meets your individual needs.
 Tooth pain is a warning sign that something may be wrong, and waiting could result in further complications.